awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-iis-layer.md

 1. Under **Custom Chef Recipes**, in the **Setup** recipes box, type **iis\-cookbook::install**\.
 **Note**
-You use `cookbook-name::recipe-name` to identify recipes, where you omit the recipe name's `.rb` suffix\.
+Use `cookbook-name::recipe-name` to identify recipes, where you omit the recipe name's `.rb` suffix\.

 1. Choose **\+** to add the recipe to the layer\.
 A red x appears next to the recipe to make it easy to remove later\.